Qwen 2.5 Coder vs DeepSeek V3: Best LLM for Coders 2026

 - You use Agent tools like Cline or Roo Code.

-Setup (Jan 2026): Comparison performed on MacBook M3 Max (64GB RAM).
+Setup (Jan 2026): Comparison performed on a MacBook M3 Max (64GB RAM).

 - Local: Qwen 2.5 Coder 32B (Instruct) running via Ollama v0.5.4.
 Quantization: q4_k_m.
+Pro tip from 50+ tool tests: Always preload context in Ollama with a ‘system’ prompt for Qwen—it boosts instruction accuracy visibly on our benchmarks.

 - Cloud: DeepSeek V3 API connected via Cline (VS Code Extension).